MicrosoftDocs/azure-docs-powershell/azureps-cmdlets-docs/ResourceManager/AzureRM.Sql/v1.0.12/Get-AzureRmSqlDatabaseRestorePoints.md

 # Get-AzureRmSqlDatabaseRestorePoints

 ## SYNOPSIS
-Retrieves the distinct restore points from which a SQL Data Warehouse can be restored.
+Gets the distinct restore points from which a SQL Data Warehouse can be restored.

 ## SYNTAX